-Culmination of the senior project for students choosing the design experience within a depth elective course.
+Culmination of the senior seminar project for students choosing the design experience within a depth elective course.
 Technical and communication work must be polished in consultation with the project advisor and include a written summary and oral presentation.
+Laboratory work required.
 Prerequisite: ENGR 496.